 It’s the most wonderful time of the year.

+Ah, Christmas!
 It’s time you come home to spend the holidays with your family.
 You listen to Christmas carols playing everywhere while drinking eggnog.
 You smell chestnuts roasting on an open fire as you relax with your family in front of that gorgeous Christmas tree.